OuOLeaf/OuOLeaf/README.md

 <!-- comes from msgif -->
 <p align="center"><img src="https://github.com/OuOLeaf/OuOLeaf/blob/main/readme-gif/introduction.gif?raw=true"></p>

+We all have data, but it's hard to utilize data to solve problems precisely.

+Experienced in data scientist and statistical training, I could help make data tell the truth.

 ## My project

 Take a look at my projects and reach out to me!